We’re here to help

 As standard we offer training and installation on every machine purchased.

-A tensile test is the pulling apart of material by a universal testing machine to see how it reacts, and the pulling is continual until it’s permanent deformation (Poisson’s ratio) or until it breaks.
+A tensile tests is the pulling apart of material by a universal testing machine to see how it reacts, and the pulling is continual until it’s permanent deformation (Poisson’s ratio) or until it breaks.

 During the tensile test, data recording is continual from start to finish of the applying force.
-The following properties are measured during a tensile test: Tensile strength, max elongation, and reduction in area.
+The following tensile properties are directly measured during a tensile test: Tensile strength, max elongation, and reduction in area.
 Understanding the above mechanical properties can reveal modulus of elasticity, deformation, yield strength, and strain-hardening characteristics.
 Click here for an in-depth guide on Tensile Testing

 The Ultimate Tensile Strength is the maximum stress a test specimen can take before it breaks.

 This value is usually required to be above five times any other force applied to the product.

 This law states that the extension of a spring is proportional to the load applied, up to the elastic limit.

 Products are usually designed with a safety factor never to exceed this limit and break.